equinox-project/equinox-js/docs/docs/core-concepts/category.md

 concrete store.
 The Equinox programming model de-emphasises infrastructural plumbing in your application code, helping you write your domain code in a storage agnostic way.

+Categories are also where EquinoxJS surfaces store-specific behavior honestly.
+Access strategies, caching and load behavior are configured at this boundary, which keeps performance choices explicit instead of burying them behind a generic repository interface.

 # Folds and State

 It's been said that, in event sourcing, current state is a left fold of previous history, but what does this mean?